 Students’ professional development occurs within the context of both formal coursework and professional clinical training experiences supervised by licensed clinical psychologists in a variety of mental health service settings.
 The Clinical PhD program requires students to complete three clinical practica, and a full-time pre-doctoral internship.

-Our program has several field training experts who work closely with students throughout the placement process for practicum and internship sites in order to assist students in securing placement sites in the field that allow them a diverse set of clinical training and experiences and that help them to meet their training goals.
+Our program has several field training experts who work closely with students throughout the placement process to assist students in securing placements in the field that allow them a diverse set of clinical training experiences that are aligned with their individual training goals.

-In their second, third, and fourth years of the program, students complete at least 800 hours of practicum training each year in a variety of community settings such as:
+Students complete at least 2400 hours of practicum training over the course of three years working with adults, children, couples, and families in a variety of community settings such as:

 - university counseling centers

 - drug and alcohol treatment programs

 Our staff in the Office of Professional Training have longstanding relationships with over 100 sites within the Los Angeles and surrounding metro areas in southern California.
 Each site is carefully reviewed and monitored by our field training staff to ensure the quality of training.
 As students enter these sites, they assume a greater degree of clinical responsibility for assessment and intervention each year while being closely supervised at a level appropriate to the students’ training and abilities.